reduxigen/contact-manager/README.md

 # Contact Manager

-Contact Manager is a sample application built using `React` and `Redux` with `Reduxigen`.
+Contact Manager is a sample application built using `React` and `Reduxigen`.
 It was built to showcase how you can build an application using `Reduxigen`.

 Contact Manager has two screens: